 Onsite | June 18

 The Museum welcomes the return of historical interpreter Daryian Kelton as part of the Meet the Revolution series.
 As a costumed interpreter, Kelton will present the story of Polydore Redman, a man of African descent who went on to become a drummer in the 5th Pennsylvania (Continental) Battalion.
-His story begins closer to the dawn of the American Revolution in 1775 when the war was still new and all were fighting for a shared belief in liberty.
-Learn more about his pursuit of liberty and how it differed from those he served alongside as the war proceeded.
+His story begins at the dawn of the American Revolution in 1775 when the war was still new and many Americans were advocating for a broad definition of liberty.
+Learn more about Redman's pursuit of liberty and how it differed from those he served alongside as the war proceeded.

 10-Minute, In-Gallery Talk: Finding Freedom Tableau

 Enjoy a 10-minute pop-up talk at the Finding Freedom tableau to learn how “sometimes, freedom wore a red coat” as enslaved people of African descent sought freedom on both sides of the war.
 Plus, explore the stories of African American men and women in war-torn Virginia with the Finding Freedom online interactive feature, adapted from the Museum's galleries.

 All hands on deck on the Museum’s replica sloop!
 Join a Museum educator for a story about what life was like at sea during the Revolutionary War and learn more about the life of James Forten, a free Black Philadelphian who served on a privateer before becoming a successful businessman and stalwart abolitionist.